szymon-rd/kappaDI/README.md

 # kappaDI
-Easy to use Scala/Java DI framework
+Easy to use Scala/Java DI library

 ### Usage